UMM-CSci-3601/intro-to-git/README.md

 Badness is very likely to ensue.

 The basic process you'll typically want to follow is:

 * Make sure all your changes on your feature branch are committed locally.
-   * `git status` on the command line
+   * Use `git status` on the command line to confirm that everything you mean to have committed is in fact committed.
-   * The "Local Changes" tab in the "Version Control" window in IDEA
+   * Use "Local Changes" tab in the "Version Control" window to do the same in IDEA
 * Checkout the `master` branch
    * `git checkout master` on the command line
    * `VCS -> Git -> Branches…` in IDEA, and then choose `master ->